What is concussion (mild tbi)?

 How is a concussion treated?

-After being seen by a doctor, some people have to stay in the hospital to be watched.
-Others can go home safely.
-If you go home, follow your doctor's instructions.
-The doctor will tell you if you need someone to watch you closely for the next 24 hours or longer.
+After being checked by a doctor, most people can go home.
+Others need to be watched in the hospital.
+The doctor will tell you if you need someone to watch you closely.

 • Avoid alcohol and drugs.